tradex-app/TradeX-chart/src/docs/src/content/docs/reference/state.md

 ## State Config Object

-The following data state config object example demonstrates all possible options that can be submitted to the chart on initial ``chart.start(config)`` as the ``config.state`` property, or at a later time as a [merge of data](#merging-data-into-the-state) into the existing chart state.
+The following data state config object example demonstrates the possible options that can be submitted to the chart on initial ``chart.start(config)`` as the ``config.state`` property, or at a later time as a [merge of data](#merging-data-into-the-state) into the existing chart state.
 Usually such a merge is done when the chart scrolls to the left / past boundary, and more back history needs to be loaded into the chart. ``chart.mergeData(data)``

 ```javascript
 {